3D-Printing-for-Microfluidics/OpenGL-STL-slicer/README.md

 ## Install Python Anaconda

-Follow the installation instructions found <b>[here](https://conda.io/docs/user-guide/install/windows.html)</b>.
+Follow the installation instructions found <b>[here](https://www.anaconda.com/distribution/)</b>.
 Be sure to get Python 3.7.3.
 Be sure to check the box to add it to your path.

 ## Create and Activate Virtual Environment

-In a shell of your coice:
+In a shell of your choice:

 ```
 # install virtualenv